 The system has allowed border officials to efficiently assess travelers to the country and cut down on the number of repeat visitors who need paperwork.
 As a result, queues at customs have been reduced and waiting times for applications are much shorter.

-Canada Entry and Transit Requirements
+Canada Entry and Transit Requirements for New Zealanders

 Travelers must enter Canada by air in order to be eligible for the Canada electronic travel authorization.
 Applicants who intend to arrive via land or sea will still need to produce identification and travel documents at the border, but do not need an eTA.

 The eTA for New Zealand citizens is intended for visitors who are traveling to Canada for the purposes of:

 - Business trips